edenroper97/GitHubTest/README.md

 # GitHubTest
 # Eden Roper
-#My initials are 'e' and 'r'
+#Writing my initials are 'e' and 'r' with initials.py
+#using a 7x5 square and multi-line strings

 #Letter E
 E= """
 EEEEE